MerginMaps/docs/src/field/mobile-app-ui/index.md

 - [**Zoom to project**](../../gis/features/#project-extent): zoom to the extent of all visible layers within the project.
 The project extent can be set in [QGIS in Project Properties](../../gis/features/#project-extent).
 - [**Map themes**](../../gis/setup_themes/): a list of map themes set up in a <MainPlatformName /> project in QGIS
 - [**Position tracking**](../tracking/): to start tracking of your tracks during the field survey
-- **Local changes**: the overview of changes yet to be synchronised
+- **Local changes**: the overview of your local changes to be synchronised
    ![](./mobile-app-local-changes.jpg)
 - **Settings**: [GPS settings](#gps-settings), [streaming mode and recording settings](#streaming-mode-and-recording-settings), and general references to information about the <MobileAppNameShort />, changelog, help, privacy policy, terms of service and [diagnostic log](../../misc/troubleshoot/#diagnostic-log-on-mergin-maps-mobile-app)
    ![Mergin Maps mobile app Settings](./mobile-app-settings.jpg "Mergin Maps mobile app Settings")